What is a financial adviser?

 Terminology

-You can seek the services of a financial adviser who works for a financial institution and is paid a salary, or you may seek advice from a self-employed adviser or advice firm that may or may not have connections with certain financial product providers.
+You might seek the services of a financial adviser who works for a financial institution and is paid a salary, or you may seek advice from a self-employed adviser or advice firm that may or may not have connections with certain financial product providers.

 Tip